zachduda/ChatFeelings/ChatFeelings4/READ_ME.txt

     GNU General Public License for more details.

     Basically:
-       - You may use code from this project in your own public (open source) if you provide credit.
+       - You may use code from this project in your own public (open source) project(s) if you provide credit.
        - If you redistribute with modifications, it must be open source.
        - You may NOT claim this work as your own.
        - You may NOT redistribute without credit.